shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab1.md

 13. Enter the **Snowflake Username** and **Snowflake Password** provided below.
 Use these credentials to connect all the tables under Snowflake to Snowflake and then select Connect.

-    - Snowflake Username:
+    * Snowflake Username: <inject key="SnowFlake Username"></inject>

-    - Snowflake Password:
+    * Snowflake Password: <inject key="SnowFlake Password"></inject>

     **Note:** If you encounter any issues connecting to Snowflake using the credentials from the environment details, please use the credentials provided below.

     - Snowflake Username: SNOWFLAKE_BACKUP